Youssef-Fawel/Task-Management-System/README.md

 -Key Features:

 Task Management: Add, update, and delete tasks with ease.

 Prioritization: Assign priority levels (High, Medium, Low) to tasks.

 Due Date Reminders: Receive alerts for tasks that are due tomorrow.

-Session Management: Track user sessions and ensure task data is securely managed.
+Session Management: Track user sessions and ensure task data is securely managed .
 Responsive Design: The interface is built with Bootstrap, making it accessible on both desktop and mobile devices.

 -Technologies Used:

 Frontend: HTML, CSS, Bootstrap

 Backend: PHP

 Database: MySQL

 Session Management: PHP Sessions